parsehex/BuddyGenAI/docs/dev/bugs.md

-# BuddyGenAI Bugs & Issues
+# buddyGenAI Bugs & Issues

 - Got UI toast error that chat server is offline during first character setup, wouldn't generate appearance options even though chat was working.
   - I think this is because of typing in a host address for KoboldCpp trigering multiple requests.
 Eventually you'll type a working address which flags the server as running, but the prior requests will fail after this which triggers the catch block, setting the server as not running.
 I think we need to set an abort controller on the connection checks, cancel it when we get a successful check.